ouspg/trytls/shootout/ubuntu-14.04/README.md

-# TryTLS testing with CentOS
+# TryTLS testing with Ubuntu

 We chose Ubuntu 12.04, 14.04 and 16.04 LTS releases for this TryTLS-shootout based on the [CentOS End of Support Schedule](http://www.ubuntu.com/info/release-end-of-life).